 Usually, if the party charged with domestic violence is released before their trial or is bonded out of jail, one of the conditions of their release will be that they can have no contact with the alleged victim.
 The person pressing charges can also arrange to have a protective order.

 If you want to learn more about Maryland’s domestic violence laws, Contact Us by phone or by using the contact form.

-Choosing the law office of Rowena N. Nelson, LLC as your Maryland Criminal Defense Lawyer
+Choosing The Law Office of Rowena N. Nelson As Your Maryland Criminal Defense Lawyer

-At the law office of Rowena N. Nelson, LLC, we’ll work with you to create a defense strategy for your domestic violence case.
+At The Law Office of Rowena N. Nelson, we’ll work with you to create a defense strategy for your domestic violence case.
 We’ll help you understand the penalties that you may be facing, and we’ll answer any questions that you have about the charges brought against you and the case itself.
-At the law office of Rowena N. Nelson, LLC, we’re dedicated to upholding the legal rights of all our clients.
+At The Law Office of Rowena N. Nelson, we’re dedicated to upholding the legal rights of all our clients.

-If you’re looking for a lawyer who will fiercely represent you in the courtroom, the law office of Rowena N. Nelson, LLC is the right choice for you.
-Contact Us today, and we’ll set up an appointment to begin working on your case.
+If you’re looking for a lawyer who will fiercely represent you in the courtroom, The Law Office of Rowena N. Nelson is the right choice for you.
+Contact us today, and we’ll set up an appointment to begin working on your case.